In Visual Studio:

 To start a coverage run for a Mono application

 In Visual Studio, press Control+Alt+K K or choosefrom the main menu

 In dotCover standalone application, press Control+Alt+K K or choosein the menu.

-If the Collect profiling data from start check box was selected, the coverage run starts immediately.
+If the Collect coverage data from start checkbox was selected, the coverage run starts immediately.
 Otherwise, dotCover waits until you click Start in the Coverage Controller dialog.
 When the coverage run is started, you can record code coverage.